fun33333/HDMS/Docs/05-Workflows-by-Role.md

 **Purpose:** Whenever a ticket is created or assigned, moderator becomes automatic participant.

 **Flow:**
-1. Ticket created by Requester
+1. Ticket created by requestor
 2. Chat room auto-created
-3. Participants added → Requester + Moderator
+3. Participants added → requestor + Moderator
 4. Moderator has full read/write access
 5. Can see full chat history (unlike new participants)